Graduate Degree and Program Requirements

 Academic Probation.
 Failure to maintain the appropriate grade point average will result in the student's being placed on probation.
 Students on probation must rectify their grade point deficiencies by the end of the semester of notification of probationary status; students who do not raise their GPA may be subject to disqualification.
 To apply for reinstatement to a graduate degree or credential program after disqualification, the student must petition the appropriate program graduate committee.

-A student who has been disqualified from a master's degree program may be admitted to another program only on the recommendation of the department to which the student has applied and with the approval of the Dean of Graduate Studies.
+A student who has been disqualified from a master's degree program may be admitted to another program only on the recommendation of the department to which the student has applied and with the approval of the Associate Dean of Graduate Studies.

 Nursing students seeking a second bachelor's degree must maintain a 2.5 grade point average in all work attempted.
-Students in this category who are dismissed from the university for failure to maintain these standards must petition the Dean of Graduate Studies for readmission to the university.
+Students in this category who are dismissed from the university for failure to maintain these standards must petition the Associate Dean of Graduate Studies for readmission to the university.

 Administrative Academic Disqualification